altunixon/wips/lns/altina_ln/ASP-52-.md

 It started to drizzle

-The Beilschmidt Border Regiment that was under Altina’s command had marched past the capital.
+The Beilschmidt Border Regiment that was under Altina’s command had marched past the capital.<br/>

-The reason they marched without stopping was because the Second Prince, Latreille, and the First Imperial Army was not in the capital.
+The reason they marched without stopping was because the Second Prince, Latreille, and the First Imperial Army was not in the capital.<br/>

-They had already head towards the west.
+They had already head towards the west.<br/>

 It was rare to see the Emperor giving the orders personally.
-The citizens could feel that the battle against High Britannia was not a small skirmish.
+The citizens could feel that the battle against High Britannia was not a small skirmish.<br/>

 During this period of unrest, Altina wanted to prevent the impression that they were marching into the capital while the First Imperial Army was away.
-Sometimes, impression was more important than facts.
+Sometimes, impression was more important than facts.<br/>

-The Border Regiment did not stop at the capital but continued west.
+The Border Regiment did not stop at the capital but continued west.<br/>

-However, they still needed rest and resupply.
+However, they still needed rest and resupply.<br/>

-Hence, the regiment resupplied at Rouen which was near the capital.
+Hence, the regiment resupplied at Rouen which was near the capital.<br/>

-They set up their camp outside the southern area of the city.
+They set up their camp outside the southern area of the city.<br/>

-The time was around five o'clock in the evening.
+The time was around five o'clock in the evening.<br/>

-Dinner preparations were going on all over the camp.
+Dinner preparations were going on all over the camp.<br/>

-They set up a large tent and used it as the headquarter.
+They set up a large tent and used it as the headquarter.<br/>

 The entrance of the tent was guarded by heavy infantry.
-Regis was not yet used to their crisp and respectful salutes to him.
+Regis was not yet used to their crisp and respectful salutes to him.<br/>

-The Inside of the tent was warmer than outside when it was not raining.
+The Inside of the tent was warmer than outside when it was not raining.<br/>

-Altina removed her drenched robe and stretched like a cat.
+Altina removed her drenched robe and stretched like a cat.<br/>

 “Ha~ How tiring!”

 “It’s been tough on you, Your Highness.”

-Clarisse served tea, along with some biscuit.
+Clarisse served tea, along with some biscuit.<br/>

 “Thanks!
 Why don’t you try some, Regis?”